schaefersoft/laravel-llms-txt

 llms-full.txt

-Same as llms.txt, but the fetched content of each URL is appended below its entry line.
+Same structure as llms.txt, but with the fetched HTML/text content of each URL appended below its entry.

 Testing